tfeldmann/Arduino-Blinkenlight/README.md

 - Super-nice fading effects (optional) with logarithmic brightness compensation for LEDs
 - Lightweight
 - Easily extendable to control components over SPI / CAN / I2C / ...
-- Good-looking defaults (at least I tried)
+- Comes with good-looking defaults (at least I tried)

 ## Example